oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Network_Firewall_Deployment/IMPLEMENTATION.md

 ## 3.1 Hub & Spoke

-he Hub & Spoke architecture deployed within the OELZ can provide several benefits, including:
+The Hub & Spoke architecture deployed within the OELZ can provide several benefits, including:

-1. Isolation: Each spoke is its own compartment, which provides an additional layer of isolation and security for resources.
-This allows for better management and control over resource access and limits the blast radius of any security incident.
+1. Isolation: Each Hub & Spoke has a separate VCN, which provides an additional layer of isolation and security, better management and control over resource access, and limits the blast radius of any security incident.
-2. Scalability: Spokes can be added or removed as needed to support different use cases or teams.
-This allows for a flexible and scalable architecture that can adapt to changing business needs.
+2. Scalability: As per the Customer requirement, Spoke can be added or removed to support different use cases.
+Furthermore, this allows for a flexible and scalable architecture that can adapt to changing business needs.
-3. Networking: A hub provides a central point for all network traffic to flow through, which simplifies the overall network architecture and improves security.
+3. Networking: A hub provides a central point for all network traffic to flow through, simplifying overall Network architecture and improving security using the Network Firewall feature.
 Resources in different spokes can communicate with each other over the hub-spoke network without having to traverse the internet.
-4. Resource Management: Each spoke can be managed and administered independently, which allows for better resource allocation and more efficient use of resources.
-It also allows for different teams or business units to manage their own resources, with the ability to have further access to control and management.
+4. Resource Management: Each Spoke can be managed and administered independently for better Resource allocation and efficient use of OCI Resources.
+It also allows different teams or business units to manage their resources, with the ability to have further access to control and management.
-5. Cost Optimization: By centralizing specific resources, like Network Firewall, VPN gateways, in the hub, it can be more cost-effective to manage them.
+5. Cost Optimization: By centralizing specific resources, like Network Firewall and VPN gateways in the Hub, it can be more cost-effective to manage them.
-6. Governance: Having a central hub makes it much easier to apply governance rules and policies across the whole infrastructure and have a clear view of all the resources and activity in your enterprise.
+6. Governance: Having a central hub makes it much easier to apply governance rules and policies across the whole infrastructure and have a clear view of your enterprise's resources and activity.

-In OELZ v2.0 OCI, the hub network is created using a Virtual Cloud Network (VCN) in the Network Shared Infrastructure compartment in each environment, and the spoke networks are created in each Application compartment, using VCN Attachment through a [Dynamic Routing Gateway (DRG)](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/managingDRGs.htm).
-This allows the spoke networks to access the shared resources in the hub network while maintaining their isolation.
-By default, in the Baseline, we create one hub and one spoke, and if needed, more spokes can be added using the Workload Expansion Stack.
+In OELZ v2.0 OCI, we create a Hub Network in a Virtual Cloud Network (VCN) in each environment's Network Shared Infrastructure compartment, and the Spoke networks are created in each Workload compartment, using DRG Attachment through a [Dynamic Routing Gateway (DRG)](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/managingDRGs.htm).
+Furthermore, this allows the Spoke networks to access the shared resources in the hub network while maintaining their isolation.
+As part of the Baseline, we are creating one Hub and Spoke; additionally, if customers want more Spokes, they can add using the Workload Expansion Stack.
 In the Hub, we create two subnets (public and private); in the spoke VCN, three subnets (web, app, and db) are created.
-By default, the Network Firewall is installed on the hub VCN, and customers can choose whether the Network Firewall should be part of the public or private subnet.
+By default, the Network Firewall will deployed on the Hub VCN, and customers can choose whether the Network Firewall should be part of the public or private subnet.

 Overall, the Hub & Spoke architecture is a flexible and scalable design pattern that can be used to build complex network architectures in OCI, and this is one of the main reasons why OELZ v2.0 will allow you to have a pre-configured environment ready to use within minutes.